grigorii-zander/zsh-npm-scripts-autocomplete/README.md

 ```

 #### Step 3
-Restart your terminal or reload `.zshrc` config with following command:
+Restart your terminal or reload `.zshrc` config with the following command:
 ```shell
 $ source ~/.zshrc
 ```